Some links in the post are affiliate links and I get a commission from purchases made through some links found in the post.

 Nobody wants to hear that the lovely purple leaf plum tree in their yard could be a host to many problems.

-Luckily for you, this tree is quite hardy and is barely susceptible to diseases.
-Even so, when it does not receive the proper care, it can suffer from:
+Luckily for you, this tree is quite hardy.
+Even so, when it does not receive the proper care, it can suffer.